 All annual or bank draft memberships will receive a membership card which must be scanned upon arrival at the Y to ensure proper identification.
-If the membership card is lost there will be $5.00 replacement fee.

 It is a requirement of the Y to obtain appropriate waiver forms for all members, non-members and program participants.
 A release and waiver of liability will be required before processing memberships, registering for programs and/or admitting guests into the facility.

 All items placed in the lost and found bin will be donated to a local charity on the 15th and 30th day of each month.
 Such items as jewelry, cell phones, i-pods, etc. will be held for one month.
 Please check at the front desk.

 The Penobscot Bay YMCA (PBYMCA) is dedicated to providing its employees and visitors with a safe and healthy environment.
 PBYMCA is a 100% smoke and tobacco-free campus, effective September 30, 2017.